Blog

 • $113 for ensuring compliance with the Security Rule

-Cost Calculator
+HIPAA Cost Calculator

 Wondering about the expenses for your compliance program?
-Use our compliance cost calculator for a quick estimate customised for your organisation.
+Use our HIPAA compliance cost calculator for a quick estimate customised for your organisation.

 Get certified at the best price.
 Talk to our experts now!

-What are the Factors Influencing HIPAA Cost?
+What are the factors influencing HIPAA cost?

 Here are a few key factors that can influence the cost of your overall HIPAA compliance efforts: